OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

     [domain/2]
     DiscoveryConfig=DEFAULT_REPO

-In this case any participant in domain 2 would be instructed to refer to the discovery property of ``DCPSInfoRepo``, which is defined in the ``[common]`` section of our example.
+In this case any participant in domain 2 would be instructed to refer to the discovery property of :prop:`DCPSInfoRepo`, which is defined in the ``[common]`` section of our example.
 If the ``DCPSInfoRepo`` value is not supplied in the ``[common]`` section, it could alternatively be supplied as a parameter to the command line like so:

 .. code-block:: bash